moiseevigor/moiseevigor.github.io/_posts/2026-08-27-forbidden-directions-transition-state.md

-    171 Å frames spanning 00:00–01:30 UT, and the skeleton now <em>evolves with the Sun</em>: each frame's overlay is re-extrapolated from its own HMI magnetogram (measured at the matching minute), the arcade re-traced from the same physical footpoints in co-rotating windows, and the null re-detected and identity-tracked in a stable co-rotating domain.
+    171 Å frames spanning 00:00–01:30 UT, and the skeleton now <em>evolves with the Sun</em>: each frame's overlay is re-extrapolated from its own HMI magnetogram (measured at the matching minute), the arcade re-traced from the same physical footpoints across the full field of view (every loop system in frame gets its lines, both poles included), and the null re-detected and identity-tracked in a stable co-rotating domain.
 Watch the measured track: the null <strong>descends from 3.9 px toward the surface exactly through the X5.4 flare</strong> (h = 1.5 px at the 00:24 peak), skims the boundary until ~00:48, and is lost after the X1.3 —